FortiGate

 config vpn ssl settings

 This section covers the various authentication use cases where the type and order of the configurations becomes important to ensure the intended certificate is used for the corresponding feature.
-Before we get to each of these use cases, it is necessary to understand the difference between the auth-ca-cert and auth-cert setting in the 'config user setting' where the global user authentication settings are configured.
+Before getting to each of these use cases in more detail, it is necessary to first understand the difference between the auth-ca-cert and auth-cert setting in the 'config user setting' where the global user authentication settings are configured.

 auth-ca-cert vs auth-cert: